 By the end of junior year though (at which point I was far past puberty) my body didn't look too different:

 That's me in the green shirt at 5' 9" and just under 135 lbs.
 My body fat was probably around 15%.
 Sure, it wasn't the worst body in the world.
 But it was in this awkward gray area.
 Way too skinny to be remotely considered muscular, but not lean enough for my abs to even show.

 So I took things more seriously.
 I started committing myself toward the end of high school to lifting weights and eating the right way.
 Honestly I had no clue what I was doing my first year of serious lifting; as luck would have it though, I still had some success even though I didn't fully know what I was doing.

 After 2 years of lifting, I saw a more noticeable difference in my appearance:

-I was a bit over 170 lbs in that picture, but my body fat was a bit high.
+I was nearly 170 lbs in that picture, but my body fat was a bit high (about 16%).
 Not to mention, I was holding on to excess water weight since I was eating way too many carbs (over 60% of my daily caloric intake).